 The Veterans Integrated Service Network and Facility Directors agreed with the CBOC and other outpatient clinic review findings and recommendations and provided acceptable improvement plans.
-(See Appendixes C and D, pages 15-18, for the full text of the Directors' comments.)
-We will follow up on the planned actions for the open recommendations until they are completed.
+(See Appendixes C and D, pages 15-18, for the full text of the Directors' comments.
+We will follow up on the planned actions until they are completed.

 JOHN D. DAIGH, JR., M.D.
-Assistant Inspector General for
+Assistant Inspector General for Healthcare Inspections